kinderhead/french2-site/src/assets/subjonctif-written-2.md

 ## **Le subjonctif**

-On a sheet of paper write five sentences using the Subjunctive mood (include a variety of pronouns to practice verb endings).
+On a sheet of paper write five sentences using the subjunctive mood (include a variety of pronouns to practice verb endings).

 After you finish your sentences, hand it to a partner and have them